robertoshimizu/Alura_SpringRestAPI/README.md

 ```

 Alternatively, you may use the annotation `@RestController` which in this case Spring will know already that this is a RESTAPI and you do not need to add `@ResponseBody`.

-#### 1.1 Use of DTO (Data Transfer Object Pattern)

-It is not good practice to return a Domain Class, in the above case, the class `Topico`, because this class has lots of attributes, and perhaps I just want to return one or two of them.

-Data Transfer Object (DTO) or simply Transfer Object is a design pattern widely used in Java for transporting data between different components of a system, different instances or processes of a distributed system or different systems via serialization.
-The idea is basically to group a set of attributes in a simple class in order to optimize communication.
-In a remote call, it would be inefficient to pass each attribute individually.
-Likewise, it would be inefficient or even cause errors to pass a more complex entity.
-Also, often the data used in the communication does not exactly reflect the attributes of your model.
-So, a DTO would be a class that provides exactly what is needed for a given process.

 ### 2. SpringData JPA